 As a food truck enthusiast and someone who covers the industry daily, I spend a lot of time in food truck lines.
 I have seen good service, I have seen spectacular service and I have seen down right awful service.
 The worst was seeing a vendor asking a customer, “Do you need change?”

 Do You Need Change?
 Really?

+What’s worse was that the customer wouldn’t have gotten back something even close to what they might if they left a 20% tip.
+In this case it makes the customer feel stingy for not leaving a nearly 80% tip.
 If you are a food truck owner you should be training wait staff that the correct phrase would be “$7.50 is your change” while extending the change back to them.
 This gives the customer the opening to say “That’s OK” if they intend for them to keep everything.

 In today’s food truck world, we’d be curious to know if any of your servers have made the mistake of asking, “Do you need change?” and what your reaction has been.
 You can share your thoughts with us via email or share on Twitter or Facebook.